 Students with Disabilities Overview

 Supporting students with disabilities involves a comprehensive approach that ensures their educational needs are met and that they have equal access to learning opportunities.
-Here’s a detailed look at the key aspects and how our psychological testing services can help
+Here’s a detailed look at the key aspects and how our psychological testing services for special education accommodations can help

 Identification of Students with Disabilities

 Early detection of disabilities is crucial.
 This is often achieved through regular screenings, observations by preschool teachers, and reports from parents.
 Schools often have processes to identify students who may need further evaluation.
 We get involved when a school calls us or a parent has concerns that something has not been fully addressed or assessed by the school system.
-We also get involved when a child attends a private school or is home-schooled since both options may provide fewer options for educational evaluations.
+We also get involved when a child attends a private school or is home-schooled since both options may provide fewer options for educational evaluations, but most offer similar plans for IEP or 504 accommodations.

 Evaluation for Educational Accommodations